Tree Leaves Calculator

 Could leaves stay on trees in the winter?

-In winter, there is enough carbon dioxide but not sufficient sunlight or water for the photosynthesis process.
+In winter, there is enough carbon dioxide but sunlight or water for photosynthesis.
 Since there will be no photosynthesis, the trees won't need leaves.
 But do trees really need to shed them in autumn?
 Couldn't the leaves stay on trees and just do nothing until spring?
 The answer is no!

 In winter, trees have to save water and accumulated nutrients.
 Once the leaves have been dropped, the tree is at rest.
 Without "expensive" leaves, they have much less water and food requirements.
 They accumulate reserves for the winter, like sugars and fats, in trunks, branches, and roots.
 Thanks to them they will survive low temperatures and lack of light.

 Another question related to trees is how to tell how old a tree is.
 The tree age calculator is a tool designed specifically for that purpose.
 Be sure to check it in your free time!